JulienAncel/DemandResponseSDDP/README.md

 * Folder NWE2023/, with code and data related to the paper "Stochastic Dual Dynamic Programming as a modelling Tool for Power Systems with Demand Response and intermittent Renewables", J. Ancel and O. Massol, Jul.
 2022.

+In order to use postreatment files i.e. NWE2023/postreat.py and France2050/postraitement.py, outputs folders, output files and paths must be created and written accordingly.

 It requires :

 * Julia with packages SDDP.jl, CPLEX.jl (which requires the CPLEX solver)